root-foundation/root/README.md

 3. Leverage (AGI capability) has been increasing exponentially.
 Thus, outcomes will acceleratingly become more extreme.

-Importantly, for the first time in human history, outcomes will be extreme in *any* activity.
+Extreme outcomes aren't new.
+Complex activities like building startups and creating content have always had extreme outcomes: the best founders and creators generate massive outcomes while the median founders and creators make nothing. **But, for the first time in human history, outcomes will be extreme in *all* activities, not only in a few activities**.
 This is because AGI eats less complex activities *across the board*, instead of just in a few domains.

 ### 4. Number of economically viable activities grows superexponentially.